First Born (The Plot in You album)

-First Born is the debut studio album by American rock band The Plot in You.
+First Born is the debut studio album by American metalcore band The Plot in You.
 It was produced, composed, and completely played by the band's vocalist, Landon Tewers and was released through Rise Records on April 18, 2011.
 The album is a concept album based on the story of a boy and the problems he goes through in life; facing an abusive father among other challenges such as bereavement, abandonment, bullying, and anguish.
 The album "starts at the birth", and ends where he finally escapes his broken home permanently.

 The album peaked at No. 36 on the Top Heatseekers chart close to a month after its release.